Phongsuwong/tripplanner-pro/src/prd.md

 - **Legibility Check**: Nunito Sans is highly readable at larger sizes, has distinct letterforms, and renders well across devices

 ### Visual Hierarchy & Layout
-- **Attention Direction**: Map as the central focus with supporting panels
+- **Attention Direction**: Location cards as the central focus with supporting details
 - **White Space Philosophy**: Generous spacing to avoid crowding, especially important for older users
-- **Grid System**: Simple two-column layout (map and itinerary panels) on desktop, stacked on mobile
+- **Grid System**: Simple two-column layout (location view and itinerary panels) on desktop, stacked on mobile
 - **Responsive Approach**: Focused on desktop first (likely primary usage by target demographic), but adaptable to tablet
 - **Content Density**: Low density with larger touch targets and text